 Such situations can cause significant changes in how the proceeds are distributed and may impact the claim that various beneficiaries have to the death benefit.
 If you are facing such issues, you should seek legal counsel.
 Call 888-510-2212 for a free case evaluation with one of our lawyers.

-What Happens if the Sole Beneficiary Dies?
+Who Gets the Money if the Sole Beneficiary Dies?

 Life insurance companies must pay the proceeds to those listed as beneficiaries.
 It can be anyone – from the insured’s spouse or ex-spouse to adult children, siblings, business partners, charities, or a trust.
 At the same time, the insured can list multiple beneficiaries.